Wolfpack hold open practice, meet with media before Sweet 16 tilt vs. Louisville

 He started his collegiate playing career at Oral Roberts, where he was a freshman All-American during his one season (1983) with the Golden Eagles.
 Gottfried transferred to Alabama, where he started 98 consecutive games and helped the Crimson Tide advance to the Sweet Sixteen in all three seasons he played.
 He holds the school record for most 3-point field goals in a single game (8), and is the school's all-time leader in 3-point field goal percentage (.485).

 Gottfried earned a B.A. in communications from Alabama in 1987.
 He won both the school's Hayden Riley Top Scholar Award and the Bryant Award as the school's top scholar-athlete during his senior year.
 A seventh-round draft pick of the Detroit Pistons in the 1987 NBA Draft, Gottfried toured internationally with Athletes in Action as a player in 1987-88 and later returned in 1989 to coach a summer tour in Poland and Germany.

 Gottfried is the son of Joe and Mary Gottfried.
 Joe is the former Director of Athletics at South Alabama before retiring in 2009 after 25 years.
 His uncle, Mike Gottfried, was a long-time college football coach and served as an ESPN college football analyst.
-Gottfried and his wife, Elizabeth, have five children: Brandon, Mary Layson, Cameron, Aaron and Dillon.
+Gottfried is the father of five children: Brandon, Mary Layson, Cameron, Aaron and Dillon.